 MW: You said it wasn’t easy.
-What were some of the challenges that you had to overcome, and then how did you overcome them?
+What were some of the challenges you had to overcome, and then how did you overcome them?

 RA: Well, most of the challenges had to do with the lack of experience working in the force.
 All the abbreviations that I didn’t know of, which are a lot of them, in the ports.
-But if you’re still open about it and not too cocky and are willing to learn and to ask, as I said, lots of humor, then you overcome these issues, and then you start working together on these issues.
+But if you’re still open about it and not too cocky and are willing to learn and to ask, as I said, with lots of humor, then you overcome these issues, and then you start working together on these issues.

 MW: Since then, how would you describe the port environment that you’ve worked in?
 How has that changed?
 And if it hasn’t changed, what should change?

 RA: It has definitely changed a lot since I joined it.
 Mostly to do with the introduction of automation, which is mostly the scope of my projects.
-And also, the role of the dockers has changed from, let’s say, the hands-on physical jobs into more white-collar, monitoring, and looking ahead into planning and scheduling and having more of an overview of the process, then doing physical labor.
+And also, the role of the dockers has changed from, let’s say, the hands-on physical jobs into more white-collar, monitoring and looking ahead into planning and scheduling and having more of an overview of the process, than doing physical labor.
 That requires totally new skill sets for a total insight of logistics, working with automation tools, and being able to preplan automation to look ahead in the process.

-MW: I think there’s a really interesting rabbit hole we could go down with regards to what you’ve just outlined, but I don’t think it’s the scope of this interview.
+MW: I think there’s a really interesting rabbit hole we could go down with regard to what you’ve just outlined, but I don’t think it’s in the scope of this interview.
 We will have to circle back to it at another date because that’s an interesting perspective as it’s directly in contradiction to that of the status quo on automation and job loss we keep hearing about.

 What’s important to you in your job?
 Why do you keep going back to work day in and day out?

 RA: Yeah, I like to summarize it in three items or themes.
 First of all, processes, second of all, innovation, and third, people.
-It’s how to make these more efficient, how to use them effectively, and in the end, how to work together in implementing and improving those things.
+It’s how to make these more efficient, how to use them effectively, and, in the end, how to work together in implementing and improving those things.
 So, it’s process, innovation, and people that keep me coming back to the port and into a logistical process.

 RA: Well, it differs a little bit, I guess.
 But I see in general, if they’re old or young, it doesn’t really matter.